 The Eighth Amendment of the US Constitution requires prisons to provide you with adequate health care to address your serious medical needs as a prisoner.
 Failure to provide you with medical treatment or care can cause significant injuries or unnecessary pain, and also expose you to a substantial risk of harm.

 Gender dysphoria is considered a serious medical need.
 Courts have determined that prisons must offer appropriate treatment to be in compliance with the Eighth Amendment.
 Unfortunately, many transgender prisoners are mistreated in prison, and cannot get the help of staff to obtain a diagnosis that would allow them to seek adequate care.
-So far, constitutional case law doesn’t give prisoners the right to specify a choice for treatment of gender dysphoria.
-Instead this decision is left up to the health care providers in prison.

 What rights does the Eighth Amendment give you?
 You have the right to have decisions about your treatment to be based on medical rather than financial or other concerns.
 In many jurisdictions, the staff cannot simply deny you treatment, such as hormones, on the grounds that the treatment might expose you to harassment from others.
 However, some courts do balance security concerns with medical needs.
 Further, your treatment is supposed to be in accord with accepted medical standards.
 Failing to evaluate you for gender dysphoria or taking too long to evaluate you is a violation of the Eighth Amendment.